burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > Perhaps the most essential principle for the good algorithm designer is to refuse to be content - Aho, Hopcroft, Ulman, 1974

-The mindset that C++ is shaping, helps to look into details and abstract when needed.
+The mindset that C++ is shaping helps to look into details and abstract when needed.
 That kind of mindset can not be obtained for free, so it's part of why C++ is complicated.
 I believe such a mindset is one of many reasons that helped me join the Laboratory of [Prof. Peter Richtarik](https://richtarik.org/) and helping me in producing research.
 The lab conducts world-level research in math optimization and Machine Learning.
 The Lab is a part of the [KAUST AI Initiative](https://cemse.kaust.edu.sa/ai) led by [Jürgen Schmidhuber](https://people.idsia.ch/~juergen/).

 # References